Sunnythakur10/workout-recommender/README.md

 1. **User Input**: Users specify their fitness goals, available equipment, experience level, time constraints, and exercise preferences
 2. **AI Prediction**: The trained model analyzes the profile and predicts the most suitable workout plan
+3. **Plan Adaptation**: Plans are automatically adapted to the user's preferred training frequency (3-7 days/week)
-3. **Plan Generation**: The system retrieves the recommended plan template with specific exercises
+4. **Plan Generation**: The system retrieves the recommended plan template with specific exercises
-4. **Personalization**: Plans are customized based on liked/disliked exercises
+5. **Personalization**: Plans are customized based on liked/disliked exercises
-5. **Interactive Display**: The web interface shows a complete 7-day workout schedule
+6. **Interactive Display**: The web interface shows a complete weekly workout schedule with training and rest days

 ## Usage Examples